brodieG/r2c/README.md

     ##   user  system elapsed
     ##  0.279   0.002   0.284

-We can based on the timings that `data.table` is falling back to standard R evaluation based:
+We can infer based on timings that `data.table` is falling back to standard R
+evaluation:

 <!--
 ```